awsdocs/amazon-comprehend-developer-guide/doc_source/cer-doc-class.md

 **Accuracy**

 Accuracy is reported at the corpus level\.
-This indicates that it indicates the percentage of labels from the test data that are predicted exactly right by the model\.
+This indicates the percentage of labels from the test data that are predicted exactly right by the model\.
 This is also called *micro*\-averaging\.

 For example